WVUHPC/Introduction-HPC/_episodes/14-compile.md

                 printf("Number of threads = %d\n", nthreads);
         }

-        }  /* All threads join master thread and terminate */
+        }  /* All threads join the master thread and terminate */

         return 0;
 }